 Create a comprehensive set of instructions that covers:

 A pilot also provides the ideal opportunity to engage with key stakeholders.
 Chief Executives love to be involved at this stage and express their opinion.
-Getting them on your side at this stage will smooth the way for the next step in your rebrand journey – your national or international rollout programme.
+Getting them on your side at this stage will smooth the way for the next step in your rebrand journey – your national or international rollout program.

 'The better the brief to all involved, including suppliers, the better the outcome.
 Leave no room for doubt – robust documentation results in consistent branding and eliminates the risk of costly mistakes or going over budget.'